abhijitdhar16/kubernetes/README.md

 * Ubuntu server 20.10

 The above software will prepare back-bone of the Kubernetes system.
 Kubernetes will be overlayed on top of that.
+## Execution sequence
+1. ### Downloads
+    * Download the oracle virtual box  6.1 or more from [oracle virtual box site](https://www.virtualbox.org/wiki/Downloads/)
+    * Download ubuntu server 20.10 or more from [ubuntu site](https://ubuntu.com/download/server/)